meltano/meltano-codespace-ready/README.md

 # Codespaces Meltano CLI Starter

-This project is a starter for Meltano!
+Have your *first meltano pipeline run within 5 minutes* using this repository, even if you never touched [Meltano](https://github.com/meltano) before.

+No install needed, just a GitHub account (and a few spare Codespaces minutes you get for free anways).

+Let's get started!

 ## Step 1 ##
-Click "Open on Codespaces".
+Click "Open on Codespaces", to launch this project into a ready to use web VS-Code version with everything preloaded.

 ![Open Codespaces](https://github.com/sbalnojan/meltano-codespace-ready/blob/da4f22d17e3dedfaaafea42c89a7176e1e198e52/codespaceOpen.gif)

+**Make sure to open up the README.md inside Codespaces as well.**

-## Step 2 ##
+## Step 2 - from inside Codespaces ##
-Once in Codespaces, notice the little Dragon on the lefthandside.

-Run
+Inside the terminal (bottom window) run

 `./meltano_tut init`

 This runs a wrapped "meltano init", adding demo data for you to have fun with.

+You can take a look around:
+- there is a file "data/customers.csv", it is the one you will be loading into a datawarehouse.
+- there are now a bunch of Meltano project files, including the important "meltano.yml"

-## Step 3 ##
+## Step 3  - add your first extractor ##

-Add your first extractor to get data from CSV:
+Add your first extractor to get data from the CSV.
+Do so by running inside the terminal:

 `meltano add extractor tap-csv`